pdeschen/wuff-wiki/plugin.xml-for-eclipse-equinox-app.md

-We already know how to [program plugin.xml for Eclipse bundle](plugin.xml-for-eclipse-bundle).
+We already know how to [program "plugin.xml" for Eclipse bundle](plugin.xml-for-eclipse-bundle).
 Now we will program "plugin.xml" for Equinox app.

 ### Compile and inspect default "plugin.xml"